Reducing Early Childhood Obesity (RECO) Evaluation

 - Early childhood obesity is a serious and growing problem.

 - Abt evaluated the reach and impact of First 5 LA’s RECO investments.

 - Results suggest broad reach and significant impacts of RECO across and within LA County.

 Many young children are overweight or obese, which can lead to poor health outcomes later in life as well as higher health care costs.
 First 5 LA, an independent county agency that helps prepare children for kindergarten during their first five years, funded diverse investments to improve children’s health.
 First 5 LA wanted to assess the reach and impact of the Reducing Early Childhood Obesity (RECO) investments in Los Angeles County.

-Abt is leading the RECO evaluation, which consists of two interrelated studies.
-One study assesses the impact of the RECO investments on LA County as a whole and on communities within the county by employing several innovative methods, including a synthetic comparison group method and a comparative interrupted time series method.
-A separate reach study describes the extent to which the RECO investments target and reach the intended families and those most in need of services.
+Abt led the RECO evaluation, which consisted of two interrelated studies.
+One study assessed the impact of the RECO investments on LA County as a whole and on communities within the county by employing several innovative methods, including a synthetic comparison group method and a comparative interrupted time series method.
+A separate reach study described the extent to which the RECO investments targeted and reached the intended families and those most in need of services.